-At WPD, we believe your estate plan is intended as a living creation that can and should change as your needs change.
-There are certain times in your life that you should consider changing your estate plan or at least reviewing your choices.
-Some of the most important items on that list are set forth herein.
-This list is not meant to be exhaustive, but merely a starting point for when to review your estate:
+At WPD, we believe your estate plan can, and should, change as your personal circumstances, needs, and the laws change.
+There are certain times in your life at which you should consider changing your estate plan, or at least review your choices.
+Some of the most important times are set forth below.
+This list is not meant to be exhaustive, but merely a starting point for when to review your estate plan:

 - After the death of a child;

-- If your agents, trustees, guardians or executors die, or if you decide they are no longer suitable to perform the task contemplated;
+- If your agents, trustees, guardians or executors die, or if you decide they are no longer suitable to perform the tasks contemplated;

-- After the death of a parent or if you inherit money from anyone’s estate;
+- After the death of a parent, or if you inherit money or other assets from anyone;

 - Prior to remarriage;

-- As your life stages change- when your children go to college, move out, marry, have grandchildren, you retire, etc.;
+- As your life stages change – For example, when your children go to college, move out, marry, have children of their own, you retire, etc.;

 - As the health care laws change or as your wishes regarding health care change;